DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 We can tell at a glance that `Foo` is immutable as it has final fields of a well known immutable type.

-The final keyword ensures only that the reference a field points to will not change.
+The `final` keyword ensures only that the reference a field points to will not change.

-If the field were of type `Bar` we would not know if it were mutable or not without examining `Bar` to see if it too were immutable.
+If the field were of type `Bar` then we would not know if it were mutable or not without examining `Bar` to see if it too were immutable.
 Even if we were not using a static analysis tool the use of the `Immutable` annotation would make this assessment faster.

-Instead of updating the state of immutable objects we create new instances that retain the state we do not wish to modify.
+Instead of updating the state of immutable objects, we create new instances that retain the state we do not wish to modify.

 This pattern seems strange to some Java programmers at first, but the programming model is similar to how the familiar `String` class works.